onlysusbastian/enterprise-management-and-indexing/README.md

 );

 4) Inside Web.config, check lines 9-11, if they match the credentials.
+5) Go to : Tools → NuGet Package Manager → Package Manager Console : enter "Update-Package -reinstall" in the console
-5) Re-build the program from Build --> Rebuild Solution
+6) Re-build the program from Build --> Rebuild Solution
-6) Run the solution.
+7) Run the solution.